ocaml/dune/doc/reference/actions.rst

 The following constructions are available:

-.. dune:action:: run
+.. action:: run
    :param: <prog> <args>

    Execute a program. ``<prog>`` is resolved locally if it is available in the current workspace, otherwise it is resolved using the ``PATH``.

-.. dune:action:: dynamic-run
+.. action:: dynamic-run
    :param: <prog> <args>

    Execute a program that was linked against the ``dune-action-plugin`` library.
    ``<prog>`` is resolved in the same way as in ``run``.

-.. dune:action:: chdir
+.. action:: chdir
    :param: <dir> <DSL>

    Change the current directory.

-.. dune:action:: setenv
+.. action:: setenv
    :param: <var> <value> <DSL>

    Set an environment variable.

-.. dune:action:: with-<outputs>-to
+.. action:: with-<outputs>-to
    :param: <file> <DSL>

    Redirect the output to a file, where ``<outputs>`` is one of: ``stdout``, ``stderr`` or ``outputs`` (for both ``stdout`` and ``stderr``).

-.. dune:action:: ignore-<outputs>
+.. action:: ignore-<outputs>
    :param: <DSL>

    Ignore the output, where ``<outputs>`` is one of: ``stdout``, ``stderr``, or ``outputs``.

-.. dune:action:: with-stdin-from
+.. action:: with-stdin-from
    :param: <file> <DSL>

    Redirect the input from a file.

-.. dune:action:: with-accepted-exit-codes
+.. action:: with-accepted-exit-codes
    :param: <pred> <DSL>

    .. versionadded:: 2.0